-- 1. Although the ACS is considered to be the best survey in the Census Bureau for estimates of same-sex couples, the findings of this study lend support to the idea that other Census Bureau surveys (like the CPS) can produce reasonable and consistent estimates of same-sex couples. - By producing reasonable and consistent estimates, the CPS will allow for us to extend research on same-sex couple households through the use of additional economic measures not currently available in the ACS. - For example: - More detailed questions on income - More detailed questions on labor force participation - The official poverty measurement - A follow-up cohabitation question, which allows us to identify not only householders who are cohabiting but also other cohabiting couples in the household.
+- 1. Although the ACS is considered to be the best survey in the Census Bureau for estimates of same-sex couples, the findings of this study lend support to the idea that other Census Bureau surveys (like the CPS) can produce reasonable and consistent estimates of same-sex couples. - extend research on same-sex couple households through the use of additiona economic measures not currently available in the ACS. - More detailed questions on income - More detailed questions on labor force participation - A follow-up cohabitation question, which allows us to identify not only householders who are cohabiting but also other cohabiting couples in the household.